St James's Park to

 Continue on the footpath round to the Diana, Princess of Wales Memorial Fountain.

-Continue on the path past fountain crossing the park road into Kensington Gardens.
+Continue on the path past the Diana Fountain crossing the park road into Kensington Gardens.
 Turn left on the path, then right into FLOWER WALK footpath.
 Follow this path past the Serpentine Gallery to the Albert Memorial.
-The Royal Albert Hall is through QUEEN'S GATE, just outside Kensington Gardens on KENSINGTON GORE SW7.
+The Royal Albert Hall is through QUEEN'S GATE, just outside Kensington Gardens on KENSINGTON GORE SW7

 Stay in the park following the footpath straight ahead to PALACE GATE.
 Turn right and walk up BROAD WALK to Kensington Palace.
 Walk round Kensington Palace.

-From Kensington Palace go straight across the BROAD WALK to the Round Pond and onto the lake, The Long Water.
+From Kensington Palace go straight across the BROAD WALK to the Round Pond and onto the The Long Water lake.
 Turn left and walk up the footpath past Peter Pan Statue and Italian Gardens.
 Exit Kensington Gardens through MARLBOROUGH GATE.